Virtual Medical Scribes: The Good, The Bad, And The Ugly

 Reduced Functional Creep

 Functional creep refers to the (often unintentional) process of increasing the responsibilities of an employee beyond the original scope of their job, and is one of the more serious concerns regarding onsite medical scribes.
-Scribes that have proven themselves as reliable and self-sufficient may be asked to complete increasingly complex EHR tasks while the physician focuses on patient care.
-If a doctor isn’t careful, functional creep could put them at risk for malpractice.
+Scribes that have proven themselves as reliable and self-sufficient may be asked to complete increasingly complex EHR tasks while the provider focuses on patient care.
+If a clinician isn’t careful, functional creep could put them at risk for malpractice.

-Fortunately, the degree of separation between virtual scribe and doctor greatly reduces the risk of functional creep.
+Fortunately, the degree of separation between virtual scribe and clinician greatly reduces the risk of functional creep.
 In fact, some virtual scribing agencies proactively limit their employees access to only information necessary for medical documentation, further removing opportunities for functional creep.

 Flexibility of Service